Fred H. Blume: Translation efforts

 Professor Pharr continued his project at the University of Texas, but he was unable to find the subvention he needed to produce a Codex Justinianus translation based on Blume's.
 When Justice Blume retired from the Wyoming Supreme Court in 1963, after 43 years on the bench, the Annual Survey of American Law called him "...the last of that line of judicial giants, famed in American legal history, who moved west in the vanguard of civilization, helped mold the jurisprudence of the youthful states...and injected into the mainstream of American law, the sprightly breeze of a favonian current."

 Posthumous publication

 Justice Blume died at age 96 in 1971 with his magnum opus unpublished.
-However, in 2007 The Annotated Justinian Code, The Novels, and his Riccobono Seminar address, "The Code of Justinian, and its Value" were published at the University of Wyoming College of Law web site.
-A 2nd edition, containing numerous editions and corrections, was published in 2009.
+However, William Sims Thurman reported having used Blume's translation for his own work on Justinian's Thirteen Edicts.
+In 2007, the Annotated Justinian Code], the Novels, and Blume's Riccobono Seminar address, were published at the University of Wyoming College of Law web site.
+In 2013, an English translation of Kroll's Latin Preface to the Novels, by Miller and Kearley, was added to the site.
+A 2nd edition of the Annotated Justinian Code, containing numerous editions and corrections, was published in 2009.
 (The only other English translation of Justinian's Code was made by Samuel Parsons Scott, who did not work from the most authoritative Latin versions and whose translation of the entire Corpus Juris Civilis was not well received.)
 A new English translation of the Code, created by a ten-person editorial panel and based on Blume's, was published in October 2016.
 This new translation has been well received by scholars.